Nezreka/Museck/README.md

 3. Open developer tools (F12) and go to Network tab
 4. Look for `X-Plex-Token` in any request

-You can also use Auto-Detect to find servers on your local network.
+You can also use **Auto-Detect** to find Plex, Jellyfin, and Emby servers on your local network.

+### Multiple Servers

+You can add multiple servers of any type.
+Use the **Quick Switch** section in the QAM settings to switch between them instantly.

 ## Usage